c0repwn3r/mangrove/book-backup/internals/transactions.md

 - Mangrove must update itself in a seperate transaction (a transaction containing only a single `install` action)
 - All operations are mutually exclusive - i.e. you cannot `install` and `update` the same package in one transaction
-- A package cannot be operated on if it has been locked.
+- A package cannot be operated on if it has been [locked](cli/locking_packages.md) - it must first be unlocked